philSism/small-website-project/README.md

 # small-website-project
-A small and simple website about Mickey Mouse.
+A small website with simple features about Mickey Mouse.